a-makarov-alex/phonosemantics.v2/README.md

 Class OutputFile
 -----

 void `createOutputFile()` - creates an output file in `.xlsx` format with a default name in an output directory.
+ATTENTION: constructor for OutputFile calls this method automatically.

 ***